robfatland/costnotify/instructions/README.md

   - Find the box **Environment Variables**
     - Enter Key `accountnumber` and Value = your corresponding 12-digit numerical AWS account number
     - Enter Key `bucketname` and Value = `copydbr-<ID>`
+    - Enter Key 'snstopic' and Value 'costnotify'
+      - This Value should match the topic name you created in the previous SNS configuration step
     - Enter Key 'dayintervalStart' and Value '2'
     - Enter Key 'dayintervalEnd' and Value '1'
       - This defines the 24-hour time range for accumulating total spend